pswish/pswish.github.io/_posts/2023-11-10-MLH-hacakthon.md

 lead: A short post about this weeks hacathon.
 ---

 Global hack week and annual hackathon day 1!
-Created this site
+Created this site from a template!